Classes will begin as scheduled on Monday, August 31.

 Buffalo State expects all employees to adhere to Federal, state, and local governing guidance on appropriate health and safety guidelines.
 Those authorities are likely to follow Center for Disease Control (CDC) and World Health Organization (WHO) guidelines.

-The Environmental Health and Safety Office will provide two reusable facial coverings to each campus employee.
+The Environmental Health and Safety Office will provide two reusable masks to each campus employee.

-Informational notices and signage will be used to inform the public (students, employees, visitors, contractors, etc.) of those areas where facial coverings are required.
+Informational notices and signage will be used to inform the public (students, employees, visitors, contractors, etc.) of those areas where masks are required.
 Signs will be posted outside the building entrances.
 Disposable masks will be available through EH&S and the Weigel Health Center.

 PPE orders will be placed by the EH&S Office and/or through the collaborative SUNY regional procurement process.
 Orders will be received through the college’s Central Receiving Department.
 EH&S will then add them to the internal PPE inventory tracking system.
 EH&S staff will distribute PPE for faculty and staff in response to requests from department directors and deans.
 For workplace modifications (i.e. sneeze guards, social distancing floor markings and hand sanitizing stations) departments will submit requests to have potential workplace modifications assessed.
 EH&S staff will evaluate and respond to the departmental requests.